FurkanCodes/aredditbot/README.md

-# aredditbot
+# TrueGamingBot

-A simple reddit upvote bote which checks comments.
-Then, if there is a pre-designated emoji or icon in the comments, it automatically creates a user flair for the poster and assigns a pre-designated flair which shows the poster's reputation.
-Still work-in-progress.
+A simple script that posts a hardcoded entry to https://www.reddit.com/r/tgtestbot/

+"yarn install" to install dependencies
+"yarn start" to run the script